 - Be committed to full-time study*

 - Currently live or agree to live in an urban setting approved by the program director (see "Living in Community" section below)

 - Attend the community building activities, which are normally held in the Lawndale neighborhood of Chicago

 - Currently serve or agree to serve in a ministry role at an urban church or ministry

 Upon completion of the six steps above, the Scholarship Committee will evaluate the provided information and notify students as to whether or not he/she will be continuing on in the acceptance process (which will involve an on-campus interview).

 Students must be admitted to Northern Seminary and have all their Presidential Scholarship Application materials turned into the Admissions Office no later than April 15th.
 Upon completion of the interview process, scholarship recipients will be chosen by the end of May for the following school year’s awards.

 Students must live in an urban setting.
 This allows students to truly be transformed by the experience.
 All must engage in the community-building activities often held in the Lawndale neighborhood of Chicago.

 Through a partnership with Lawndale Community church, each year a limited number of volunteer internships at Lawndale Community Church are made available to John Perkins Fellows.
-In exchange for the internship, students are provided housing.
 If you are interested in one of these internships, please note this on your application.